xfiveco/cube/README.md

 # cube.js

-cube.js is a light script which allows you to add fancy rotating CSS3 cube to your page!
+cube.js is a light script which allows you to add a fancy rotating CSS3 cube to your page!

 Please check <a href="http://xhtmlized.github.io/cube/">the cube's page</a> for more information and examples.